wanghalan/dspg22/_pages/dc_osrm.md

 toc_sticky: true
 ---

-Find a way to get the Open Source Routing Machine (OSRM) to return the correct routing for destinations outside of Virginia.
-Correspondingly, create a standardized operating procedure for merging and testing OSM files.
+We found a way to retrieve correct routing distances for destinations outside of Virginia, using the Open Source Routing Machine (OSRM).
+We then createed a standard operating procedure for merging and testing OSM files.

 ## Introduction